Mature Masculine

 Near Enemies: False Versions

-Rigid self-improvement: Turning allegiance into an inner war—harshness, self-attack, perfectionism.
+Rigid self-improvement: Turning allegiance into inner war—harshness, self-attack, perfectionism.
 True allegiance is kind and grounded, never turning discipline into self-punishment.

 The Flame as Inner Motivation